 In order to do this, you’d simply need to deposit funds and add PayPal as a viable deposit method on your existing Binance account, similar to the following:

 The largest volume trading pairs for IOTA are paired to Bitcoin, which means buying IOTA on virtually any platform requires you to structurally purchase IOTA using Bitcoin prior.
 This means you’ll have to convert your fiat funds to Bitcoin, and then use that Bitcoin to exchange it for IOTA.
 We’d recommend utilizing Binance for this.

 To buy IOTA with Bitcoin, the process would look as follows: Buy Bitcoin –> Use the Bitcoin to exchange for IOTA at relevant pricing –> Execute trade, and monitor new IOTA wallet with funds.

 IOTA is a revolutionary asset, and can potentially be the gateway for a globally decentralized payment platform for the Internet of Things.
 The underlying IOTA structure also offers hope for blockchain development, as “The Tangle” shows that blockchain frameworks are not static and can be expanded towards other forms of potentially more efficient technology.

-While purchasing cryptocurrency can at first seem sometimes challenging because of the underlying intricacy, eToro, and platforms that offer legacy system streamlining make the process much more feasible.
+While purchasing cryptocurrency can at first seem sometimes challenging because of the underlying intricacy, Binance, and platforms that offer legacy system streamlining make the process much more feasible.
 IOTA is an opportunistic and potentially revolutionary technology that, if accessible, should be researched for its unique capabilities.